 So what is the answer?
 The answer is simple..
 It is the adoption of a new system called ‘Meritocracy’.

 In this system there are no elections.
 Public representatives from the President down to the local councilor are selected through competitive exams specially formulated for each position.
 In this way equal opportunity is provided to all, regardless of his/her financial position or association with a political party.

 ‘Meritocracy’ is simple, practicable and fair.
-In the proposed system of meritocracy elaborate examinations are held for each position which should encompass all requirements for the job, to the extent of including personality tests, psychological tests scrutinizing the traits of loyalty, honesty etc to select the best person amongst the applicants.
+In the proposed system of Meritocracy, elaborate examinations are held for each position which should encompass all requirements for the job, to the extent of including personality tests, psychological tests scrutinising the traits of loyalty, honesty etc to select the best person amongst the applicants.